 2: At the bottom of the hill the route follows a cut into the city centre and heads uphill into the market square.
 The route then goes right and down across Elvet bridge.

 3: The route crosses the street at the bottom of the hill, walkers are advised to use the traffic lights here.
 The route then follows a cut on the far side of the road where the path leads off from the road and turns right onto a back street.
 This street leads to a footbridge which the route crosses.
 After the bridge the route then follows the riverside path to the right.
+Along this stretch walkers can explore the paths to the left uphill away from the river into Pelaw Woods.
+Most of these paths a quite steep but offer amazing views of the city before meeting with other paths heading back down to the riverside.

 4: Eventually the path splits.
 Walkers can choose to head left here to have a look at the Walled Garden.
 However, if visited walkers will need to return to the original path.
 The path to the right continues along the river.